davebowker/Guts/README.md

 # Guts
-Guts is a seed starter for working with WordPress (WP).
+Guts is a starter environment for working with WordPress (WP).
 In just a few short commands you have a local setup with a working version of WP contained in it's own directory, with the /wp-content/ directory on the same level as WP.

 ## Get Started